JanuszSzulc/Prison_Manager/README.md

 The application also enables searching for prisoners based on different criteria such as the date of the offense or the prisons they are assigned to.

-The application is implemented using Java (JDK19) and the Spring framework for the backend layer.
+The application is implemented using Java (JDK v19) and the Spring framework for the backend layer.
 It also utilizes the Hibernate library for object-relational mapping and data validation.
 The data is stored in a database, and communication with the frontend is done through a REST API interface.
 The application is designed with a focus on usability, performance, and data security.